Treatment options fall into several categories from the least to the most invasive and include the following:

 Pacemakers – Devices that “pace” the heart rate when it is too slow (bradycardia) can take over for the heart’s natural pacemaker, the sinoatrial node, when it is not working properly.
 Pacemakers monitor and regulate the rhythm of the heart and send electrical signals to stimulate the heart if it is beating too slowly.

-Devices for Heart Failure – A cardiac resynchronization therapy (CRT) device is a special type of pacemaker for certain patients with heart failure.
+Devices for Heart Failure (Cardiac Resynchronization Therapy (CRT) A CRT device is a special type of pacemaker for certain patients with heart failure.
 The implanted device paces both the left and right ventricles (lower chambers) of the heart at the same time.
 This helps to resynchronize muscle contractions and improve the efficiency of the weakened heart.

 Cardioversion – During this brief procedure, an electrical shock is delivered to the heart to convert an abnormal heart rhythm back to a normal rhythm.